-Meditating on the Word and allowing the Holy Spirit to change the way you process Truth that affects feelings and emotions is the answer for changing your attitude.
-Over time, the renewing of your mind by the Word will change you (Romans 12:2).
-To be renewed, you allow the Truth of God’s Word to reveal to you what to believe instead of what the world or anyone else tells you to believe.
+Meditating on the Word of God and allowing its truth to change the way you think, is the answer to changing your attitude.
+Over time, the renewing of your mind by the Word will change your attitude (Romans 12:2).
+You will live from what you believe instead of what you feel.
+You will allow the truth of God’s Word to reveal who you are instead of believing what the old person you were or anyone else says about you.

 “Death and life are in the power of the tongue” (Proverbs 18:21, NKJV).
 You have the power to speak either death or life.
 “Out of the abundance of the heart, the mouth speaks” (Matthew 12:34, NKJV).
-And you will speak what you believe in your heart—either what is harmful or what is positive.
+You speak what you believe in your heart—either what is negative and destructive or what is positive and life-changing.

 You are new in Christ.
 All things are new.
 Do you want to believe in the goodness of God’s love for you?
 Do you yearn to believe by faith in His promise that you haven’t yet seen or experienced?

 God’s truth first transforms your mind and the way you think.
 Then it becomes what you believe in your heart.
 According to the way you think, you speak what you believe.
 When you speak what God says out of the abundance of your heart, you speak the power of His life into your life.
 You believe no matter what the old person you were says or anyone else says.
 You believe God’s truth is what is real—His promises are already yours—His abundance flows through you into the lives of others—and that His inherent goodness is manifested in your life.